Defence Software Development

 14-22

-Defence contractors and government organisations working in the sector need software built to these constraints rather than adapted around them.
+Defence contractors and government organisations need software built to these constraints rather than adapted around them.
 The traceability is designed in.
 The access controls reflect the classification requirements.
 The audit documentation is structured for the audit standard applicable to the contract.

 Problems we solve in defence